IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 This is a supplement to the IHE IT Infrastructure Technical Framework V17.0.
 Each supplement undergoes a process of public comment and trial implementation before being incorporated into the volumes of the Technical Frameworks.

 This supplement is published on October 30, 2020 for trial implementation and may be available for testing at subsequent IHE Connectathons.
 The supplement may be amended based on the results of testing.
 Following successful testing it will be incorporated into the IT Infrastructure Technical Framework.
-Comments are invited and may be submitted at [http://www.ihe.net/ITI\_Public\_Comments](http://www.ihe.net/ITI_Public_Comments/). or using [GitHub Issue](https://github.com/IHE/ITI.IUA/issues/new?assignees=&labels=&template=public-comment-issue-template.md&title=)
+Comments are invited and may be submitted at [IHE Public Comments form](http://www.ihe.net/ITI_Public_Comments/). or using [GitHub Issue](https://github.com/IHE/ITI.IUA/issues/new?assignees=&labels=&template=public-comment-issue-template.md&title=)

 This supplement describes changes to the existing technical framework documents.